 What to Love About the House

 The expansive villa is on a stunning lot overlooking the canyons and mountains.
 Its courtyard is surrounded by beautiful garden and has a small fountain near the home’s entrance.
 The entry leads to the house’s main living room featuring a comfortable couch near the fireplace and has a white piano on the side.
 The home also boasts a great room lighted by beautiful recessed lights and elegant chandelier while the home theater features a modish set of sectional seats.
 The dining room offers a classy dining experience overlooking the property’s beautiful garden and lighted by a chandelier.
 The grand chef’s kitchen provides professional-style appliances and a large granite center island giving space for the breakfast bar.
-The master bedroom is like a resort-style due to its own private courtyard filled by beautiful greenery while the bathroom offers a spa-like experience.
+The primary bedroom is like a resort-style due to its own private courtyard filled by beautiful greenery while the bathroom offers a spa-like experience.

 Step outside and see the sprawling outdoor space of Paul’s former property, boasting a covered patio, fire pit, barbeque island and outdoor dining area along with a full basketball quart, pool, spa, and fountains.